 When you have guests you’ll want to make your work as easy as possible the day of the event.
 Serve something simple, yet elegant.
 Fondue is something you can prepare ahead of time, allowing time to mingle with your guests.
-Or gluten free fondue makes a wonderful Valentine’s Day, anniversary, or special date night dinner.
-I list several gluten free fondue recipes below.
-They truly are my favorite gluten free recipes.
+Gluten free fondue also makes a wonderful Valentine’s Day, anniversary, or special date night dinner.
+I”ve listed several gluten free fondue recipes They truly are my favorite gluten free recipes.
 Enjoy!

 Several Gluten Free Fondue Recipes